WDRaihan/awesome-dokan/readme.txt

 == Description ==

 Awesome Dokan: Ultimate Vendor Dashboard Experience — a powerful plugin designed to give your Dokan vendor dashboard a fresh, modern look.
-With sleek layouts and an intuitive design, it helps vendors manage their stores more efficiently and with style.
+With sleek layouts and an intuitive design, it helps vendors manage their stores more efficiently and with style, directly from the Dokan vendor dashboard.

-Currently focused on enhancing the vendor dashboard design, Awesome Dokan ensures a clean and professional user experience.
-But this is just the beginning — in the future, we’ll be adding more advanced Dokan customizations to make your multi-vendor marketplace even more powerful and flexible.
+Currently focused on enhancing the Dokan vendor dashboard design, Awesome Dokan ensures a clean and professional user experience.
+Whether you are managing products, orders, or your store settings, this plugin makes the Dokan vendor dashboard easier and more enjoyable to use.

+But this is just the beginning — in the future, we’ll be adding more advanced Dokan customizations beyond the vendor dashboard, making your multi-vendor marketplace even more powerful and flexible.

-Bring the awesome to your Dokan marketplace today!
+Bring the awesome to your Dokan vendor dashboard and transform your marketplace today!

 == Installation ==